 The Tower Bridge was Showing Off!

 As we approached, we saw that the bridge was being raised.
 It was like the bridge was showing off!!
 It was interesting to see the roadway split and lift and watch the boat pass through.
 It took a few minutes for the lower section to be raised while the upper walkways remained in place.

 The Tower Bridge Exhibition allows you access to the upper glass walkways and to go in both towers (elevators or stairs) where you learn about the history of the bridge and of the workers who kept the drawbridge in motion.
 You also get to go into the Victorian Engine Room and see the vintage steam engines that were used prior to 1976 when it was converted to oil and electrical power.
 It took about 80 workers and technicians to raise the bridge before it was converted!

 I could NOT bring myself to step out on the glass.
 Just couldn’t do it because of my fear of heights.
 I did sit on the ‘edge’ and even walked out ‘on the beams’.
 Yes, I was trying to be brave!
 I just needed a little more than glass underneath me to feel secure.

 The glass walkways are definitely an interesting and fun view below you.
 They’re covered so even in rainy weather, like when we visited, you can see the roadway beneath you (or the River Thames if you are lucky enough to be there when the bridge is raised).

 The views of the river and of London’s interesting architecture were also great from the upper walkways.

-But really, it’s all about the history of this famous bridge and watching it operate, even today.
+But really, it’s all about the history of this famous bridge and watching it operate.
+Here are some ‘action shots’!

-We enjoyed our visit to London’s famous drawbridge.
-Let it show off for you too!!
+We enjoyed our visit to London’s famous Tower Bridge.
+If you go to London, I recommend you visit this iconic landmark and let it show off for you too!!